Frequently Asked Questions

 Yes!
 Our guides are all knowledgeable birders, but at Heatherlea we do not use jargon or too much technical speak.
 We are keen that all of our guests get the most out of their holiday both in terms of enjoyment and learning, and we encourage guests to ask lots of questions and to never be too shy to ask!

 Is it all birds?
 I like looking at all wildlife!

-If you wish to see rare mammals such as Pine Martens or Otters then seek out the specific trips over to their stronghold on the West Coast such as the Top 20 and Top 30 holidays.
+If you wish to see rare mammals such as Pine Martens or Otters then seek out the specific trips designed to look for these animals such as the Highlands & Ardnamurchan holiday and our Birds & Mammals tour.

 I have never been on a group holiday, is it right for me?